Jim Boyle (basketball): Personal life and death

 Boyle was married to Teresa and had four children, three of whom attended Saint Joseph's.
 His son, Kevin, played basketball at Harvard but died in the 1990s of a rare form of cancer.
-Boyle died of lung cancer at his home in Media, Pennsylvania on December 23, 2005, at the age of 63.
+Boyle died of lung cancer at his home in Media, Pennsylvania, on December 23, 2005, at the age of 63.

-His grandson Ryan Daly plays basketball at Saint Joseph's after transferring from Delaware.
+His grandson Ryan Daly played basketball at Saint Joseph's after transferring from Delaware and is now an assistant coach at Bryant University.